 Comprehensive coverage reimburses you for the damages made to your car aside from collisions.
 The word “comprehensive” can mean complete or almost all points of something.
 However, in insurance terms, though comprehensive doesn’t pay for all types of damages, its scale is still broad.

-You can be reimbursed by this coverage if your car is damaged by a tornado, a deer, vandalism, or if stolen.
-This type of coverage is especially helpful when no one can be blamed when your car sustains damage.
+This coverage can reimburse you if a tornado, a deer, vandalism, or steals your car.
+This coverage is beneficial when no one can be blamed when your car sustains damage.
 Even if you can’t blame someone, you can still get a payout for the repairs.

-How do collision and comprehensive coverage work if my vehicle gets totaled?
+How to do collision and comprehensive coverage work if my vehicle gets totaled?

-If the total loss is caused by a collision, then collision insurance will pay, minus the deductible.
-Supposed that you have a 1000-dollar deductible.
-If you are expecting a 70,000-dollar payout, then you will receive 69,000 dollars.
+If a collision causes a total loss, collision insurance will pay minus the deductible.
+Suppose that you have a 1000-dollar deductible.
+If you expect a 70,000-dollar payout, you will receive 69,000 dollars.

 Do I still have to pay my auto loan after the total loss?

-Typically, the lender will request for the payout to be payable to both of you.
-The lender will be paid first, before giving the rest to you.
+Typically, the lender will request that the payout be payable to both of you.
+The lender will be paid first before giving the rest to you.
 Why is that?
-The lender has the right to protect their investment in the vehicle that you are driving.
-Of course, they don’t want to lose money in case you don’t replace the car or pay it off after it is totaled.
+The lender has the right to protect their investment in the vehicle that they are driving.
+Of course, they don’t want to lose money if you don’t replace the car or pay it off after it is totaled.

 Have you heard of “gap insurance”?
-If you haven’t heard of it, then here’s a brief explanation.
-It pays when your car gets totaled and your loan amount is greater than the depreciated value of your car.
+If you haven’t heard of it, here’s a brief explanation.
+It pays when your car gets totaled, and your loan amount is greater than the depreciated value of your car.
 The word “gap” means guaranteed asset protection in insurance terms.
-In simple terms, it literally pays the gap between your balance and reimbursement.
-With a little addition to your rates, it can save you a lot in the future.
+In simple terms, it pays the gap between your balance and reimbursement.
+With a bit of addition to your rates, it can save you a lot in the future.

-Is it automatically considered a total loss if my car’s airbags deployed?
+Is it automatically considered a total loss if my car’s airbags are deployed?

 For example, you are driving on the road when a dog runs on the way.
 You swerved to avoid it, but you didn’t avoid a pole on the roadside.
 The airbags of your car deployed.
-The repairs cost quite a lot, add to the fact that replacing the airbags will be costly.
-Your insurer then said that it is a total loss because the repair costs exceeded the car’s actual cash value or the threshold.
+The repairs cost quite a lot, adding to the fact that replacing the airbags will be costly.
+Your insurer said it was a total loss because the repair costs exceeded the car’s actual cash value or the threshold.

 However, what if we take a look into another perspective?
-Supposed that the damage made to the front part of your car cost lower.
+Suppose that the damage to your car’s front part costs less.
 Including the replacement of airbags, the price stayed below the threshold that determines if the car is totaled.
 That means it is not likely to be considered a total loss.

 What happens to my car?

 Yes, your car is destroyed.
-If you have a car loan, then the reimbursement most likely went to the lender.
+The reimbursement most likely went to the lender if you have a car loan.
 However, what will happen to your car after that?
-It is either you keep it or you sign it off to the insurance company.
+It is either you keep it, or you sign it off to the insurance company.
 It may depend on the state’s laws.
-Supposed that you kept it, can you still drive it and have it insured?
+Suppose you kept it.
+Can you still drive it and have it insured?
 Well, it is possible.

 A statement from a certified mechanic

-In having your car repaired, it is best to find a mechanic that has good hands.
-If the one that you found has good skills, then you can rest assured about the quality of the car once it is repaired.
+In repairing your car, finding a mechanic with good hands is best.
+If the one you found has good skills, then you can rest assured about the quality of the car once it is repaired.
 Find one that is certified.

 Why do you need to prepare a statement from a certified mechanic?
-Since insurers include the car in assessing your risk, they will have to make sure that the car is safe.
+Since insurers include the car in assessing your risk, they must ensure it is safe.
 Otherwise, they will potentially lose a lot if they insure you without checking the car’s quality.

 The car’s photos

-The insurance provider may ask you for photos of the car from different angles.
+The insurance provider may ask you for car photos from different angles.
 Sending these photos will act as a preliminary check of the car.
-In some cases, you will have to capture a video for a better check.
+Sometimes, you will have to capture a video for a better check.

 Of course, the insurer will also inspect the car physically.
 After all, the eyes can see more than the camera.
-If the car passes their requirement, then they might insure you, albeit at a price higher than usual.
+If the car meets their requirement, they might insure you, albeit at a higher price than usual.

 The estimate of the original repair costs of the car

 This indicates the damages that need to be tended to.
 Providing this will serve as proof that the said damages are indeed repaired.
-This way, the insurance company will be assured that the risk significantly lowers.
+This way, the insurance company will be assured that the risk is significantly lower.

 If my car is totaled, will my credit be affected?

 You don’t have to worry.
-Your credit is only affected if you don’t pay your loans, bills, credit card, insurance, and related financial settlements properly.
+Your credit is only affected if you don’t correctly pay your loans, bills, credit card, insurance, and related financial settlements.
 All that you have to do is pay them diligently.

-Supposed that you have a loan for your family vehicle, make sure that it gets paid even if the car is totaled.
+Suppose you have a loan for your family vehicle; make sure it gets paid even if it is totaled.
 Settling the loan will not affect your credit.
 Otherwise, failing to pay will put dirt on your creditworthiness.

 Will my insurance premiums be affected?

-If the total loss is due to a collision, an at-fault one at that, then expect that the increase will be big.
+If the total loss is due to an at-fault collision, expect the increase to be significant.
 Being the one who caused the accident will imply that you are not a safe driver.
-Nonetheless, if another driver is the one responsible, then the possibility of seeing an increase in your rates is relatively low.
+Nonetheless, if another driver is responsible, then the possibility of seeing an increase in your rates is relatively low.

 What are some ways to lower my rates?

 Shopping around for a new policy will never be a bad idea.
 With or without an accident, you can do it.
-As we all know, there are changes that happen at least every year to the rates.
+As we all know, some changes happen at least yearly to the rates.
 They may increase.
 It is also possible for it to turn the other way around.
 Nevertheless, shopping around annually can potentially save you money on car insurance.

-Take note that it is best to stay with your current insurer after an accident until the policy expires.
+It is best to stay with your current insurer after an accident until the policy expires.
 Switching providers will only subject you to higher rates.
 As the accident is still fresh and acts as a red flag in your driving record, you will be considered high risk.
-You can still get and compare quotes from different companies though.
+You can still get and compare quotes from different companies, though.

 Increase your deductibles

-Deductibles are a fixed amount of money that you share in repairing your car.
+Deductibles are a fixed amount of money you share to repair your car.
 For example, the repairs will cost 1000 dollars.
 If you have a 500-dollar worth of deductible, then you will receive the remaining five hundred as the payout.

 The higher the deductible, the lower the rate.
 Of course, you have to prepare yourself for it.
-Though it will lower your rate, you have to worry about coming up with that amount in return.
+Though it will lower your rate, you must worry about coming up with that amount in return.
 You should opt for the deductible that will fit your budget.

 Take driving classes

 After a vehicular accident, your risk increases in the eyes of your insurer.
 Taking driving classes will show that you want to improve in driving.
-It will imply that you want to lower the risk of yourself getting into an accident.
+It implies that you want to lower the risk of getting into an accident.